BALDRMEME/BALDR-MEME/README.md

 Making Sam Bankman a paper billionnaire by allowing to his wallet 10 trillion and 4 tokens and definitively freeze it.

 T<h4>TOKENOMICS:</h4>
-90% of the supply is frozen at FTX wallet
+90% of the supply is frozen at SBF FTX wallet
 1 Trillion criculating supply